-A candidate wishing to review the material for which he/she shall be held responsible in a CBE may apply to the chairperson of the department concerned for a list of areas of the subject matter covered upon which the exam will be based.
+A candidate wishing to review the material for which he/ she shall be held responsible in a CBE may request from the department chairperson a course outline with a list of areas of the subject matter covered upon which the exam will be based.
 The CBE shall cover the content of the course being challenged.